-In March 2021 the APMA House of Delegates approved a resolution moving the Joint Committee on the Recognition of Specialty Boards (JCRSB) to the Council on Podiatric Medical Education (CPME or Council).
-Subsequently, CPME adopted Bylaw amendments at its October 2021 meeting in order to comply with the APMA action.
+In March 2021, the APMA House of Delegates approved a resolution moving the Joint Committee on the Recognition of Specialty Boards (JCRSB) to the Council on Podiatric Medical Education (CPME or Council).
+Subsequently, CPME adopted Bylaw amendments at its October 2021 and April 2022 meetings in order to comply with the APMA action.
 The Bylaw revisions include moving the JCRSB to a standing committee of the Council and restructuring the JCRSB representation.